susannah-chandhok/academic-kickstart-sc/content/authors/admin/_index.md

 bio: As a graduate researcher and Ph.D. student at the University of Michigan in Ann Arbor, I study social behavior in the digital age.

 # Interests
-interests: social media, well-being, emotional regulation, self-control
+interests:
+- social media
+- well-being
+- emotional regulation
+- self-control

 # Education
 education: